ravendb/docs/Chapter14.rst

 Advanced Lucene Options
 =======================

-RavenDB gives you full control on the indexing process, but exposing the low-level Lucene options as part of the index definition.
+RavenDB gives you full control on the indexing process, by exposing the low-level Lucene options as part of the index definition.
 You can use these like so::

     IndexDefinition indexAnalysed = new IndexDefinition()